dschott68/fetch/README.md

 ## Requirements
 1. Download [Docker](https://docs.docker.com/get-docker/)

-2. Get Docker image for Postgres
+2. In a terminal window, get Docker image for Postgres by running the command:
   ```
   docker pull fetchdocker/data-takehome-postgres
   ```

-3. Get Docker image for LocalStack
+3. Get Docker image for LocalStack by running the command:
   ```
   docker pull fetchdocker/data-takehome-localstack
   ```